kcbpys/finalproject/nfinalproject/README.md

 Collaboration: This project was done fully by me, Tyler Markovsky.

-Acknowledgements: Thank you to YFinanceAPI, FastAPI, and ChatGPT (debugging, suggestions, etc.) in assisting me in making this project possible.
+Acknowledgements: Thank you to YFinanceAPI, FastAPI, render.com (for the possibility of making this app run on web servers) and ChatGPT (debugging, suggestions, etc.) in assisting me in making this project possible.
+Thank you to Google Chrome for the extension support and making it easy to create a Chrome extension with ease.
+Finally, thank you most to Professor Li for the support and guidance throughout this Fall 2024 semester and the help with this project.

 Reflection:
 This project was a lot of fun for me.
 Not only will I use this application after this class is over, but the lessons and skills I learned along the way of spending hours and days coding this application are invaluable.